The Fallibility of the Gods

 The great howling void of the Tao.

-If this is the case, and the Gods were mere placeholders rather than certainties in the face of the Mystery, what was their intended purpose to the people and institutions that placed them at the centre of their lives?
+If this is the case, and the Gods were mere placeholders rather than certainties in the face of the Mystery, what was their intended purpose to the people and institutions that placed them at the center of their lives?

-It seems that the ancients (for want of a better term) used the creation and subordination to a hierarchy of deities both for purely practical and deeply metaphysical, existential reasons.
+It seems that the ancients (for want of a better term) used the creation and subordination to a hierarchy of deities for purely practical and deeply metaphysical, existential reasons.

-Their religion was the bedrock of their cultural model of being, and the various Gods served as ethical vigilantes that (at the very least) were symbolic representations of just and honourable living or at their most potent, reminders of the retribution for committing evil acts.
+Their religion was the bedrock of their cultural model of being, and the various Gods served as ethical vigilantes that (at the very least) were symbolic representations of just and honorable living or at their most potent, reminders of the retribution for committing evil acts.

 However, what makes this even more peculiar is that the Gods themselves were fallible, almost human in the vulnerability of their petty desires and squabbles.